kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 <h3>This is where things REALLY changed...A rant...</h3>
 With state management, the React/Redux combo has drastically reduced the use of DOM manipulation.
 This is a really opinionated statement, but I'm sticking by it.

-Using state to change an application follows best practices taught in basic computer science and implemented in Java, C++, etc. As a result, treating the DOM as main API a JavaScript dev works in is l
+Using state to change an application follows best practices taught in basic computer science and implemented in Java, C++, etc. As a result, DOM manipulation still matters, but less and less.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Iterable NodeLists are so fundamentally important to the quality of the DOM.
 Unsurprisingly I now use React for most of my coding instead.</p>&mdash; John Resig (@jeresig) <a href="https://twitter.com/jeresig/status/726058698989277185?ref_src=twsrc%5Etfw">April 29, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>